pudly/schmopera-hugo/content/articles/the-global-pandemic-strikes-the-metropolitan-opera.md

 In the past the Met has been chided for not producing chamber operas.
 To even contemplate them in a house so large is unrealistic.
 But as mentioned the Met will indeed collaborate on one for performance at BAM.

 That the company has avoided producing chamber operas is to this writer something of a blessing.
-Certainly we would like to see a broad spectrum of opera from the grand to the intimate and dare I say the avant grade but the opera house on the Lincoln Center campus isn’t the place to do them.
+Certainly, we would like to see a broad spectrum of opera from the grand to the intimate and dare I say the _avant garde_, but the opera house on the Lincoln Center campus isn’t the place to do them.
 If the Met attempted to be all things, or rather all sizes, to all people I wonder if charges of institutional genocide might follow.
 New York is pulsating with opera in various shapes and sizes from companies small and refreshingly, smaller yet.
 They don’t need to be steam-rolled by a gigantic institution.

+> Have supporters of this program been contacted about the cancellation policy?

-Within a span of just a few weeks there was a production of Britten’s “Turn of the Screw” presented by On-Site Opera indoors and on the grounds at Wave Hill, a lovely public garden and estate in the Bronx.
-That other Met, the Metropolitan Museum of Art across town, housed the Virgil Thomson/Gertrude Stein opera “Mother Of Us All” in its American Wing.
+Within a span of just a few weeks there was a production of Britten’s _The Turn of the Screw_ presented by On-Site Opera indoors and on the grounds at Wave Hill, a lovely public garden and estate in the Bronx.
+That other Met, the Metropolitan Museum of Art across town, housed the Virgil Thomson/Gertrude Stein opera _The Mother Of Us All_ in its American Wing.
 It was an organic setting for this piece about suffragette Susan B. Anthony that is unwisely tamed when presented in a traditional venue.
-Quite the collaboration, it was presented by the Julliard School, the New York Philharmonic and the museum’s MetLiveArts series.
+Quite the collaboration, it was presented by the Juilliard School, the New York Philharmonic and the museum’s MetLiveArts series.
 Spring brings new offering from Encompass New Opera Theater presenting scenes from Thomson’s Lord Byron and Evan Mack’s _Angel of the Amazon_ while Mannes School of Music is presenting as mash up of Puccini’s _Suor Angelica_ and da Gagilano’s _La Dafne_.
 This is just a few of the offerings.

 ## Ticket Prices